ilGhera/wc-exporter-for-reviso/readme.txt

 **Manual Installation (via FTP/SFTP)**

     * Upload the *wc-exporter-for-reviso* directory to your */wp-content/plugins/* directory, using your favorite method (ftp, sftp, scp, etc...)
-    * Activate ilGhera WooCommerce Exporter for Reviso from your Plugins page.
+    * Activate ilGhera Reviso Exporter for WooCommerce from your Plugins page.
-    * Once Activated, go to WooComerce/ WC Exporter for Reviso menu and set you preferences.
+    * Once Activated, go to WooComerce/ Reviso Exporter for WC menu and set you preferences.

 **From your WordPress dashboard**

     * Visit *Plugins > Add New*
-    * Search for *ilGhera WooCommerce Exporter for Reviso* and download it.
+    * Search for *ilGhera Reviso Exporter for WooCommerce* and download it.
-    * Activate ilGhera WooCommerce Exporter for Reviso from your Plugins page.
+    * Activate ilGhera Reviso Exporter for WooCommerce from your Plugins page.
-    * Once Activated, go to WooComerce/ WC Exporter for Reviso menu and set you preferences.
+    * Once Activated, go to WooComerce/ Reviso Exporter for WC menu and set you preferences.

 == Screenshots ==